rolandsalvador/officenetwork2/README.md

 <br />
 <br />
 <img src="https://i.imgur.com/Srvo2nb.png"/>
-Using the “do show ip interface brief” command, we can see that each interface is up and assigned an IP address.
+Using the “show ip interface brief,” we can see that each interface is up and assigned an IP address.
 <br />
 <br />
 Note that Packet Tracer cannot actually connect to the internet, so R1 is not connected to a real ISP.
 G0/2 has an unassigned IP address, but in a real-world situation, it would have been automatically configured.